 - *is based on standard COLORBOND® single-sided material.
 For other painted steel options please contact a Fielders® representative.

-Fielders® have undertaken cyclonic testing of the Boulevard® profile in a 285mm panel width in accordance with the Low-High- Low (LHL) cyclonic testing method in the National Construction Code (NCC) 2016.
+Fielders® have undertaken cyclonic testing of the Boulevard™ profile in a 285mm panel width for both roofing and walling applications in accordance with the Low-High- Low (LHL) cyclonic testing method in the National Construction Code (NCC) and AS4040.